Stone Mountain Rock Climbing

 A 60-meter rope is a must at Stone Mountain; better yet, two of them.
 Many rappels (including some from the Tree Ledge, where most of the face climbs begin) are best managed on double ropes.
 You can also use the walk-off trail from the summit.
 In terms of protection, a light rack should be more than enough for most routes other than the two well-known crack lines, and bolted anchors protect all belays.

 Camping is available both in the park and at private campgrounds nearby.
 For a good meal and a motel if you dont feel like camping head back down US 21 to Elkin.

 Stone Mountain is near the foothills town of Elkin, which is about 70 miles north of Charlotte on I-77.
 After crossing the Yadkin River and exit signs for Elkin and Jonesville, get off on the US 21 exit.
 Go north on 21 for about eight miles and turn left on Traphill Road (NC 1002).
 You should see signs for Stone Mountain Park at this turnoff.
 Continue another four miles or so to John P. Frank Parkway (again noting park signs) and take a right.
 This continues about two miles to the park.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Stone Mountain:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Stone Mountain:

 Bombay Groove aka Yankee Go Home 5.10a 6a 18 VI+ 18 E1 5a